All Episodes

 Speaker 3 (37:46):

-So yeah, Well real quick then on the on the tundra,
+So yeah, well real quick then on the on the Tundra,

-It has just been an outstanding.
+that truck.
+It has just been an outstanding worker for me,

 four by four.
 Uh, the rear differential, the plate will